22940dev/hugo-frameview/content/about.md

 👋 I love [making](https://nikitavoloboev.xyz/projects/) and [sharing](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) things I have built with the world.

-🔭 Currently making [Learn Anything](https://learn-anything.xyz), an [Open Source](https://github.com/learn-anything/learn-anything) website for learning any topic on Earth as fast as possible.
+🔭 Currently making [Learn Anything](https://learn-anything.xyz), an [Open Source](https://github.com/learn-anything/learn-anything) website for [learning any topic on Earth as fast as possible](https://github.com/learn-anything/learn-anything/wiki/White-Paper).

-🚀 With it, I want to [accelerate the way in which people learn](https://github.com/learn-anything/learn-anything/wiki/White-Paper) by providing the most efficient paths for learning anything.

 🖋 I love writing.
 You can read all that I have said on [Medium](https://medium.com/@NikitaVoloboev) or take a look at my constantly expanding [personal wiki](https://wiki.nikitavoloboev.xyz) where I share [everything I know](https://wiki.nikitavoloboev.xyz/sharing/everything-I-know.html).